 What counts as beautiful varies from person to person.
 However, if you ask us, just about any horse out there could easily count as beautiful.
 There are some horses that are more visually striking than others.
-Some were bred purely for their looks, while others were bred for practical purposes—but ended up being beautiful.
+Some were bred purely for their looks, while others were bred for practical purposes—but ended up being beautiful anyway.

-The 11 Most Beautiful Mixed Horse Breeds
+The 11 Mixed Horse Breeds

 1. Appendix Horse